- Where Have All The Colemans Gone?

 What year is it?

 Usually people want a newer year camper that was well taken care of.
 Well, we have found three 1999's that were well kept and worth the money.
 We hoped to buy a 2000+, but because ours was set up as we had hoped for, we are still happy and enjoying it after five years.
+We found some great options from loos.co.uk out of service models.
+If you know this comapny you'll know they take good care of their stock.
+The trick is knowing your own wants and needs in the trailer.
 Once you know what you want, the minute you step in a camper to check it out you will know if it's what you want or not.